ddimick/proxmox-lxc-idmapper/README.md

 # Proxmox unprivileged container/host uid/gid mapping syntax tool

-I've edited @ddimick's script to handle "custom" host ids.
-Please be advised that I haven't gotten around to extensively test my addition.
-See [my notes](https://gist.github.com/chhaugen/3d04bddd64126b15511c63494d11c4d0) on trying to understand the mapping schema.
-Please correct me if I've misunderstood the schema, or tell me I did good if I figured it out.

 ## What

 If running a Proxmox LXC container in unprivileged mode, and a container uid/gid to host uid/gid mapping is necessary, this tool will provide the correct syntax needed.
 It will not modify any files on its own.